OguzPastirmaci/misc/vmdk-import.md

-Since the VM was running on VMware the VMware drivers were loaded instead of the virtio* drivers needed by OCI.
+Your VM was probably running on VMware the VMware drivers were loaded instead of the virtio* drivers needed by OCI.

 Because of that, the current initramfs that will be used on OCI does not have included the virtio drivers.

-Let's make sure that is the case.
+ Before following the below steps, here's a couple of other things to check.

+## Checking virtio drivers

 First, please check the kernel version.
 It should be **3.4** and above.